-С3 Third Account (Neds) Lifetime deposits: \$4,580,313.23, \$4,373,841.23 of which was from 1 May 2019 (the date on which the account was moved under Entain's sports bookmaker licence) Lifetime turnover: \$17,984,856.73, \$17,475,607.20 of which was from 1 May 2019 (the date on which the account was moved under Entain's sports bookmaker licence) Lifetime withdrawals: \$4,443,811.18, \$4,247,505.66 of which was from 1 May 2019 (the date on which the account was moved under Entain's sports bookmaker licence) D: date in the Relevant Period on and from which matters indicative of high ML/TF Risk existed 1 May 2019 E: list of matters indicative of high ML/TF Risk E 1 From no later than 1 May 2019, Entain had information that, from June 2018, there had been a material change in depositing and withdrawing patterns on the Third Account (Neds) - specifically, Entain had information that there had been a significant increase/escalation in the amount of money that deposited into and withdrew from the Third Account (Neds), amounting to an unusual pattern of transactions.
+C3 Third Account (Neds) Lifetime deposits: \$4,580,313.23, \$4,373,841.23 of which was from 1 May 2019 (the date on which the account was moved under Entain's sports bookmaker licence) Lifetime turnover: \$17,984,856.73, \$17,475,607.20 of which was from 1 May 2019 (the date on which the account was moved under Entain's sports bookmaker licence) Lifetime withdrawals: \$4,443,811.18, \$4,247,505.66 of which was from 1 May 2019 (the date on which the account was moved under Entain's sports bookmaker licence) D: date in the Relevant Period on and from which matters indicative of high ML/TF Risk existed 1 May 2019 E: list of matters indicative of high ML/TF Risk E1 From no later than 1 May 2019, Entain had information that, from June 2018, there had been a material change in depositing and withdrawing patterns on the Third Account (Neds) - specifically, Entain had information that there had been a significant increase/escalation in the amount of money that deposited into and withdrew from the Third Account (Neds), amounting to an unusual pattern of transactions.
 Particulars: Entain acquired the Third Account (Neds) on 28 November 2018 and, following a process of integration in early 2019, moved the Third Account (Neds) under its sports bookmaker licence on 1 May 2019.
 From no later than 1 May 2019, Entain had access to all relevant transaction data for the Third Account (Neds), including data concerning deposits/withdrawals.
 From October 2017 (when the Third Account (Neds) was opened) to May 2018: deposited \$0 (nothing) into the Third Account (Neds).
+While deposited \$0 (nothing) into the Third Account (Neds).
 While deposited some money into the First Account (Ladbrokes) during this period, the amounts deposited were modest (\$65.00 in 2017 as a whole and \$540.00 from January-May 2018).

 While withdrew some money from the First Account (Ladbrokes) during this period, the amounts withdrawn were modest (\$0 in 2017 as a whole and \$200.00 from January-May 2018).
 From June 2018 to 30 April 2019: deposited \$206,472.00 into the Third Account (Neds) (an average of \$18,770.18 per month for this period). withdrew \$196,305.52 from the Third Account (Neds) (an average of \$17,845.96 per month for this period).
 A pattern of large amounts of money being regularly moved or "cycled" into and out of a betting account on an ongoing basis is not consistent with the transactional activity of an average gambler and involves heightened ML/TF Risk.
 The amounts of money being deposited and withdrawn by on his Third Account (Neds) from June 2018 were materially above average total annual deposits and withdrawals for Entain's customers in the Relevant Period: see Schedule A above.
-Particulars: From no later than 1 May 2019, Entain had information that, in November 2018, multiple Entain acquired the Third Account (Neds) on 28 November 2018 and, following a process of integration in early 2019, moved the Third Account (Neds) under its sports bookmaker licence on 1 May 2019.
-E2 amounting to an unusual pattern of From no later than 1 May 2019, Entain had access to all relevant transaction data for the Third Account (Neds), including data concerning "rejected" deposits. transactions.
+E2 From no later than 1 May 2019, Entain had information that, in November 2018, multiple deposits that had attempted to make into the Third Account (Neds) had failed, amounting to an unusual pattern of transactions.
+Particulars: Entain acquired the Third Account (Neds) on 28 November 2018 and, following a process of integration in early 2019, moved the Third Account (Neds) under its sports bookmaker licence on 1 May 2019.
+From no later than 1 May 2019, Entain had access to all relevant transaction data for the Third Account (Neds), including data concerning "rejected" deposits.
 Where a customer's transaction statements recorded a "rejected" deposit, this indicated that the deposit had failed by virtue of being declined or rejected by the relevant bank or other payment service provider.